McGill-MMA-EnterpriseAnalytics/Employee-Attrition/Employee_Segmentation_Clustering_Report.md

 ### **Cluster 1: High-Risk Attrition Group**
 - Employees in this cluster had **short tenure**, **low salaries**, and **limited career progression**.
 - This group consisted mostly of **entry-level roles**, with fewer growth opportunities and dissatisfaction in their job roles.
-- They showed **high attrition risk**, with an attrition rate of **20.35%**, which is likely due to early-stage job dissatisfaction or poor role fit.
+- They showed **the highest attrition rate**, with an attrition rate of **20.35%**, which is likely due to early-stage job dissatisfaction or poor role fit.
-- **Strategy:** Address salary concerns, improve job engagement, and provide upskilling opportunities to accelerate their developement or job rotation opportunities to help them find their best fit role to reduce attrition risk.
+- **Strategy:** Address salary concerns, improve job engagement, and provide **upskilling opportunities** to accelerate their developement or **job rotation opportunities** to help them find their best fit role to reduce attrition risk.

 ### **Cluster 2: High Performance & High Salary Employees**
 - Employees in this group had **moderate tenure**, **the highest performance ratings**, and **the highest salaries**.
 - They were high achievers, often promoted quickly, and highly valued by the company.
 - Most employees in this cluster were in **high-responsibility roles**, including senior specialists and technical experts.
-- **Strategy:** Focus on leadership development programs, retention bonuses, and providing challenging career opportunities to keep these high performers engaged and committed.
+- **Strategy:** Go beyond financial incentives, focus more on **leadership development programs**, **retention bonuses**, providing challenging career opportunities and **structured career progression plans** to keep these high performers engaged and committed.

 ## **5. Conclusion**